Peer Support Advocates (PSA)

-This student-led, administrative-supported group is designed to train students as Advocates, available to all fellow medical students (M1-M4 and MSTP) to provide one-on-one support, and help foster a safe and inclusive learning and work environment for all students, especially those struggling with mental health and other chronic health conditions.
-M-Home Peer Support Advocates coordinate drop-in group meetings, discussions about mental health and wellness, and outreach to medical students via email, walking around Taubman, and through other activities.
+Peer Support Advocates is a student-led, M-Home-supported group that trains students as advocates for their fellow medical students.
+PSA provides one-on-one support and helps foster a safe and inclusive learning and work environment for all students (M1-M4 and MSTP), especially those struggling with mental health and other chronic health conditions.
+Advocates coordinate drop-in group meetings, discussions about mental health and wellness, and provide outreach via email and other in-person activities.

-Common reasons to reach out: struggling with mental health, experiencing studying issues, failed a quiz or exam, feeling isolated, experienced a negative clinic encounter, experiencing a personal crisis, experienced discrimination, experienced violence, or just to chat and connect.
+Medical students are also encouraged to reach out to advocates directly.
+Common reasons to contact PSA include struggling with mental health, experiencing studying issues, failed a quiz or exam, feeling isolated, experienced a negative clinic encounter, experiencing a personal crisis, experienced discrimination, experienced violence, or just to chat and connect.

 2. Type in "peer" into the search bar (it will come up as "Peer Mentoring")